tahini/tracecompass-ease-scripting/README.md

 Here's a list of example scripts for Trace Compass.
 In the [example](examples) folder are example scripts that work with sample traces, but may need to be fine-tuned to one's needs.

+In the [utils](utils) directory are utility scripts that can be used as is with the right use case.
+They may require some parameters to run properly.

 ### Examples:

- - examples/javascript/[basicAnalysis.js](examples/javascript/basicAnalysis.js) and examples/python/[basicAnalysis.py](examples/python/basicAnalysis.py): Works with kernel traces, it does the same thing as the TID analysis, ie save which thread runs on which CPU.
+ - **examples/javascript/[basicAnalysis.js](examples/javascript/basicAnalysis.js)** and **examples/python/[basicAnalysis.py](examples/python/basicAnalysis.py)**: Works with kernel traces, it does the same thing as the TID analysis, ie save which thread runs on which CPU.
 It's an example of building a state system and displaying it in a time graph.
- - examples/javascript/[scriptedDataProvider.js](examples/javascript/scriptedDataProvider.js): Works with the [mpi_ring traceset](traces/mpi_ring.tgz), shows how to script one's own data provider to display in a time graph view, with arrows.
+ - **examples/javascript/[scriptedDataProvider.js](examples/javascript/scriptedDataProvider.js)**: Works with the [mpi_ring traceset](traces/mpi_ring.tgz), shows how to script one's own data provider to display in a time graph view, with arrows.
- - examples/javascript/[statisticsDensityXY.js](examples/javascript/statisticsDensityXY.js): Works with any trace, draws a XY chart of the density of a particular event using the Statistics module.
+ - **examples/javascript/[statisticsDensityXY.js](examples/javascript/statisticsDensityXY.js)**: Works with any trace, draws a XY chart of the density of a particular event using the Statistics module.

+### Utilities:

+ - **utils/javascript/[exportUstSymbols.js](utils/javascript/exportUstSymbols.js)**: Export symbols from LTTng-UST traces of applications instrumented with -finstrument-function.
+It generates content in the GNU nm's format that can then be imported on any machine to configure symbols correctly for that trace.
+Symbols needs to be properly configured before running this script.

 ## References